The Cloud’s TSMC Moment: Why Neoclouds Won't Own Hardware

 Most are familiar with Moore’s Law: the number of transistors on integrated circuits doubles roughly every two years.
 However, Moore’s second law, less widely known but equally important, states that the cost of building state-of-the-art semiconductor foundries doubles approximately every four years.

-This exponential growth in capital requirements, alongside the parallel growth of design sophistication, naturally set the stage for decoupling and specialization.
-Companies found it increasingly difficult to master both sophisticated chip design and the complexity needed to manufacture them cost-effectively at scale.
+This exponential growth in capital requirements, and the parallel growth of design sophistication, naturally set the stage for decoupling and specialization.
+Companies found it increasingly difficult to master both ever more sophisticated chip design and the extraordinary complexity needed to manufacture them at scale cost effectively.

 Today, an almost identical dynamic is emerging in cloud computing.
-Cloud giants like AWS, Google Cloud, and Azure remain vertically integrated, managing both massive server infrastructure and sophisticated software stacks.
-These big three are even designing their own in-house AI chips (like TPUs) to further verticalize their stack.
+Cloud giants like AWS, Google Cloud, and Azure are vertically integrated, managing both massive server infrastructure and developing sophisticated software stacks on top of their own hardware.
+These big three are all doubling down on this strategy and attempting to take it even a step further by also designing their own in-house AI chips (such as TPUs) to further verticalize their stack.

-The first generation of AI-centric clouds ("neoclouds"), like Lambda Labs, follow a similar vertically integrated model by building their own hardware while developing software platforms.
-Yet, due to economic pressures, further vertical integration faces significant headwinds.
-The first companies to realize and execute on this effectively will dominate the next generation, just as TSMC and NVIDIA do today.
+The first generation of AI-centric clouds (or “neoclouds”), like Lambda Labs, roughly follow this same vertically integrated playbook by building their own hardware capacity while pursuing their own abstracted software platforms in tandem.
+But because of increasingly similar economic pressures, this model stands to be disrupted, and efforts to vertically integrate even further stand to have massive blow back.
+The first to realize and execute on this effectively will be the ultimate winners just as TSMC and NVIDIA are today.

 The Emergence of “Pure-Play” AI Factories

-The accelerating sophistication and cost of GPU-powered data centers (referred to as AI Factories by NVIDIA’s Jensen Huang) parallel semiconductor manufacturing facilities.
-NVIDIA’s A100 GPU launched around $20,000, while the forthcoming B200 GPU is near $40,000.
-Power consumption has quadrupled from 250W to 1000W, mirroring the rapid escalation characterized by Moore’s second law.
+The accelerating sophistication and cost of GPU-powered data centers (referred to as AI Factories by Jensen) parallel the early history of semiconductor manufacturing facilities.
+Take the A100 GPU from NVIDIA which had an initial starting price of $20,000.
+Roughly 5 years later, the price of the soon to be released B200 GPU is close to $40,000.
+The power draw, meanwhile, has roughly quadrupled from 250W to 1000W, accelerating challenges in supporting infrastructure and operations.
+This rate of growing capex and complexity closely mirrors the dynamics of foundries in Moore’s second law.